sundharwinston/JavascriptGrammer/views/Evaluation3/algorithm.md

 ## 2. How would you create all permutations of a string?

+Algorithm :

+step 1: use strict mode in global manner and declare input variable.

+step 2: create a function definition for permutation with parameter of string and result.

+step 3: check string length is equal to zero if it is true then go to next step.

+step 4: increment the count and display result.

+step 5: Inside for loop initialize i = 0 execute until i < string.length-1.

+step 6: using substrin split the string value and store in remain variable.

+step 7: call the permutation function with argument remain and result+string[i].this execute recursively and terminate when for condition fails.

+step 8: check type of input is equal to string. if it string then go to next step. else go to 13.

+step 9: check input is empty string or not. if it not empty then go to next step. else go to step 12.

+step 10: initailze the count value equal to zero and call the permutation function with string as argument.goto step 3.afetr execute functio go to next step.

+step 11: print the number of combination.

+step 12: print this is empty string.go to step 14.

+step 13: print this not string.go to next step.

+step 14: stop the program.

 Source Code : 👉

+	 "use strict"
+	  DECLARE string = "abc"
+	  FUNCTION permutation( string, result){
+	      IF (string.length === 0){
+	          count++;
+	          PRINT (result);
+	      }
+	      for(let i = 0; i < string.length ; i++ ){
+	          let remain = string.slice( 0, i) + string.slice( i + 1 );
+	          permutation( remain, result + string[i]);			// RECURSIVE FUNCTION CALL
+	      }
+	  }
+	  IF (typeof string === "string"){
+	      IF (string.length > 0){
+	          var count = 0;
+	          permutation( string, "");
+	          PRINT ("Total number of permutation are :",count);
+	      }ELSE {
+	          PRINT ("This is empty string");
+	      }
+	  }ELSE {
+	      console.log("This is not string")
+	  }

+Another Method :

 	FUNCTION permutation(string)
 	  INITIALIZE permutations = [];